 Zero Waste School

 A zero waste school structures its practices to generate the bare minimum of trash.
 Why?
 It’s good for the Earth and for our bottom line.
 The school saves money by purchasing less paper products and paying less in waste hauling costs.
 Our school community minimizes its consumption of the Earth’s scarce resources.
 The Green Team helps Whittier move toward zero waste status by promoting the conservation principles of reduce, reuse, recycle, and rethink.

 Among other things, this includes:

 Waste Free Lunches and Snacks – The Green Team promotes waste free lunches and snacks.
 A waste free lunch includes reusable containers instead of plastic baggies or pre-packaged single-serve items, a thermos instead of throwaway juiceboxes or single-use water bottles, cloth napkins instead of paper, and reusable silverware instead of plastic.

 School-wide recycling – There are blue bins in every classroom and throughout the school for recycling.
 Anything you can recycle at home in Oak Park can also be recycled at Whittier.
-In addition, you can recycle cell phones, printer cartridges, household batteries, and corks at our lobby recycling center.
+In addition, you can recycle cell phones, printer cartridges, and corks at our lobby recycling center.

 Paper Re-Use – There are bins for every classroom and office to collect paper for re-use on the other side.
 Classrooms use this paper again or it is collected and made into note pads at the District print shop.